Scattering of massive spin-2 field via graviton exchanges with different spin fields and the long range gravitational potential: Massive spin-2 and spin-0 scattering at

-This is the final and main result of this paper.
+This is one of the main results of this paper.
 Note that we have put back $\hbar$ in the last term.
-This is to emphasise that this term has purely quantum origin -- having originated from the $\ln q^2$ term coming from the loops.
+This is to emphasise that this term has purely quantum origin -- i.e. from the $\ln q^2$ term coming from the loops.